-Official SAT or ACT Results
+Official SAT or ACT Scores (Optional)

-Scores must be received directly from the testing service or included as part of an official high school transcript.
+- If a student opts to submit scores, they must be received directly from the testing service or included as part of an official high school transcript.

 - Trinity will use your highest sub-test scores from different testing dates to generate your highest composite score.

-- Foreign transfer applicants must submit one of the following exam scores: SAT, ACT, TOEFL, IELTS or Duolingo English test scores.
+- Foreign transfer applicants must still submit one of the following exam scores: SAT, ACT, TOEFL, IELTS or Duolingo English test scores.